-Maximum Enrollment: A Contractor in the Central GSA or Pima County will no longer be eligible for auto-assignment of members once the Contractor's membership reaches 45% of the County's total enrollment.
+Maximum Enrollment: A Contractor in the Central GSA or Pima County will no longer be eligible for auto-assignment of members once the Contractor's membership reaches 45% and until the membership drops below 44% of the County's total enrollment.
 For purposes of the maximum enrollment calculation, Contractor membership is limited to populations covered by the AHCCCS Complete Care Contract.
 Member choices will not be impacted by the auto-assignment algorithm freeze.